danielespo/danielespo/README.md

 - 🔭 I’m currently working on solving optimization problems using alternative computer hardware at UC Santa Barbara
 - 💬 Ask me about SAT and superconducting circuits
 - 🌱 I’m currently learning FPGA programming and advanced topics in computer systems
-- 🤔 I’m looking for help with new ways of solving ILP problems fast
+- 🤔 I’m looking for help with categorical machine learning
 - 📫 How to reach me: DM me on LinkedIn to connect!
 - ⚡ Fun fact: I love archery, grappling, and fencing!